metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 There are third party generators, tools and frameworks to help.
 In fact there is an entire industry built around making REST APIs work on Amazon &mdash; it is that complicated.

-While in a few days it was possible to set up AppSync with React and play thoughtfully with optimizations and experience (Relay vs. Apollo) &mdash; spending the same time with the REST API was enough only to create and manage the schema; Adding the necessary Lamdba functions and data backend was unsuccessful with generators and tools provided by the ecosystem.
+While in a few days it was possible to set up AppSync with React and play thoughtfully with optimizations and experience (Relay vs. Apollo) &mdash; spending the same time with the REST API was enough only to create and manage the schema.
+Adding the necessary Lamdba functions and data backend was unsuccessful with generators and tools provided by the ecosystem.

 ## REST

 To catch the glimpse of the REST on AWS complexity one should watch these two handpicked official videos.
-The first deals with [the difficulty to create an API](https://www.youtube.com/watch?v=xkDcBssNd1g) and the second with the difficulty of [ensuring best practices](https://www.youtube.com/watch?v=9ElpSPXk-g8).
+The first deals with [the difficulty to create an API](https://www.youtube.com/watch?v=xkDcBssNd1g) and the second with [the difficulty of ensuring best practices](https://www.youtube.com/watch?v=9ElpSPXk-g8).

 Following the advice from the videos one should use the recommended tools to achieve better results faster:
 [Swagger](https://swagger.io/), [Serverless](https://serverless.com/), [Claudia.js](https://www.claudiajs.com/) &mdash; even Amazon's own [Amplify](https://aws.amazon.com/amplify/).

 My personal experience: No success.
 Bugs, outdated code and documentation, undocumented features, [frightening](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb) amount of code to be written.

-The conclusion I've left with is: AWS REST APIs are complicated, and expensive compared to their GraphQL / AppSync alternative.
+The conclusion left is: AWS REST APIs are of past, complicated, and expensive.

 ## GraphQL